moja-global/FLINT.Module.To_Be_Desgined_Modules/README.md

 Please add all ideas for additional modules that can be attached to the FLINT as issues.
 Once you decide to actually build or research the module please start a new repo specifically for this work. (e.g. [Forest Biomass Models](https://github.com/moja-global/FLINT.Module.Forest_biomass_model))

 The process to be followed when developing a module is also documented here.
-Please add suggetions based on your own experience.
+Please add suggestions based on your own experience.

 ## Contributors